relay CLI reference

 Hash, diff, upload

-The CLI walks the workspace, computes a manifest, asks /api/sync/plan what changed, uploads only needed files, and posts deletes for stale paths.
+The CLI walks the workspace, applies .relayignore on top of built-in excludes, reuses cached hashes when size and mtime match, asks /api/sync/plan what changed, uploads only needed files, and posts deletes for stale paths.

 03